CUBigDataClass/connor.fun-WebServer/README.md

 If you have `dep` installed, just navigate to the directory and run `dep ensure`.
 Otherwise, just run it and see what breaks.
 It'll tell you you're missing packages in case you need them.

-This project uses a fork of `antage/eventsource`.
-The only adjustments that have been made cause the most recent data to be pushed to any new client.

 ### Building/Running

 The file you want to `go run` and `go build` is called `main.go`.
 It takes parameters as command line arguments.
 If you do not include these, you will not get an error so always check that the parameters are correct.